kwaldenphd/how-computers-work/README.md

 38. In memory location `0`, type the instruction `ADD R2 R1 R0`.

-<blockquote>Q11: What is the binary machine language representation of this instruction?</blockquote>
+<blockquote>Q11: Using the Instruction Set from step 35, how would you start translating the ADD R2 R1 R0 instruction from assembly or machine language to binary language?</blockquote>

 39. Use the `View As:` drop-down menu on the left-hand side of the window to check your result.
 Change the menu value to `2` to reveal the binary executable instruction.

-<blockquote>Q12: Were you correct?
-If not, verify where your mistake was.</blockquote>
+<blockquote>Q12: How does your answer to Q11 compare to the simulator output from step 39?
+What discrepancies (if any) can you identify?</blockquote>

 ## Machine to Assembly Language